Explaining Contingencies, Variances, and Change Orders

 • Remaining to be billed

-It's important that variances and variance reporting are discussed early and often in your upfront sales and preconstruction process to ensure they are top of mind with clients.
-Because it's always near the end of a remodeling project when the original estimated amount is surpassed that client amnesia sets in.
+It’s important that variances and variance log processes are talked about early and often in your upfront sales and preconstruction processes to ensure they are top of mind with clients.
+Because it’s always near the end of a remodeling project when the original estimated amount is surpassed that client amnesia sets in.

 Fixed Cost Projects & Contingency Funds

-But that's the fastest way to dilute or completely evaporate your profit, and that's not why you got into the industry.
+But that’s the fastest way to dilute your profit – or lose money on a job, and that’s not why you got into the industry.
 So how do we manage these costs?

-This is where contingency funds come into play, which some builders opt to carry in their construction budgets, allowing them to pay for additional costs outside their control without diluting their profit margin.
+This is where the above-mentioned contingency funds come into play, which some builders opt to carry in their construction budgets.

 A contingency line item in your budget allows you to account for unexpected situations or reasonable errors on the jobsite that shouldn’t be your responsibility to pay for.

-But, if you choose to disclose it to the client (and design partners), then you need to ensure you're protecting your gross profit by:
+But, if you’re going to use a contingency fund in your fixed-cost accounting, you need to ensure you’re protecting your gross profit by:

 1. Defining what the fund is